 It takes a great deal to surprise the Who What Wear team, but that's exactly what happened when we saw the price of Roop's satin bags.
 A high-street price for a conscious, boutique Brit label?
 We can't say no to that…

-Made in Barcelona by traditional artisans, The Sant's bags are, quite literally, on every WWW UK team member's wish list right now.
+Made in Barcelona by traditional artisans, The Sant's bags are on every WWW UK team member's wish list.
 With their signature scrunchie handles and structured bodies, their play on proportion makes them look all the more premium.

 The Sant Kinchaku Mini Leather Tote (£405)